aars/rack-bodyparser/README.md

 ### Error Handling ###

 Rack::BodyParser has one default error handler that can be overridden by setting the 'default' handler.
 These works like `:parsers`.
-Use a `String` or `Regexp` as content_type key and a `Proc`, or anything that `respond_to? 'call'` as error handler.
+Use a `String` or `Regexp` as content_type key and anything that `respond_to? 'call'` as the error handler.
 The error handler must accept the two parameters `Error` and `type` (the content type).

 ```ruby
 use Rack::Parser, :handlers => {